jharwell/sierra/README.md

    - GNU parallel (`parallel` on ubuntu)

+*IMPORTANT*: When running sierra, unless you have added the sierra repo to your `PYTHONPATH` and/or `sierra.py` to your `PATH`, you will only be able to launch sierra from the root of the sierra repo.

 ## MSI Setup

 Prior to executing these steps you should have gotten *CORRECT* results on your